SaifulKIslam/QAProject/README.md

 <img src="/Documentation/Use case Overview.png" alt="Usecase" width="100%" height="100%"/>

 ### Use Stories Overview
-Below are the user stories according to the planned uses for the application and their  requirement according to  MoSCoW (Must, Shoud, Could, Would) scale
+Below are the user stories according to the intended uses for the application and their MoSCoW (Must, Shoud, Could, Would) prioisting scale

 |  | User Stories and their MoSCoW |
 | ------ | ------ |